Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 - The product does not come with a burning stove or hot flue pipe

-- May require extra heat reflecting tape around chimney flap
+- It May require extra heat reflecting tape around the chimney flap

 The OneTigris Iron Wall Stove tent has a heptagon shape (7 sides) with a chimney opening and inner mesh.
-Perfect for the lone adventurer who would like to immerse themselves in nature and enjoy it to the max.
+Perfect for the lone adventurer who would like to immerse themselves in nature and enjoy it.

-This tent has a classic pyramid shape and is also extra lightweight and easy to setup.
-All you need is a single walking pole without the complicated tent-frame.
+This tent has a classic pyramid shape and is also extra lightweight and easy to set up.
+All you need is a single walking pole without a complicated tent frame.

-This tent is made of 20D silicon-coated nylon fabric.
-It is light, durable, and versatile.
-Also with a 2000mm waterproof rating and snag-free zippers.
-It weighs 3.4 lbs and comes with an f.2 ft (1.65m) tent pole, 10 tent pegs, and 4 guy-lines.
+This tent has a 20D silicon-coated nylon fabric.
+It is light, durable, and versatile, also with a 2000mm waterproof rating and snag-free zippers.
+It weighs 3.4 lbs and comes with an f.2 ft (1.65m) tent pole, ten tent pegs, and four guy-lines.

 It’s recommended to purchase a stove jack to prevent fire hazards.
-Also, to keep gaps on all sides of the tent to allow airflow and prevent condensation from forming on the walls.
+Also, keep gaps on all sides of the tent, allowing airflow and preventing condensation from forming on the walls.

 - 20D silicone coated nylon fabric